projen/projen/API.md

 [awscdk.AutoDiscover](#projen-awscdk-autodiscover)|Automatically creates a `LambdaFunction` for all `.lambda.ts` files under the source directory of the project.
 [awscdk.AwsCdkConstructLibrary](#projen-awscdk-awscdkconstructlibrary)|AWS CDK construct library project.
 [awscdk.AwsCdkDeps](#projen-awscdk-awscdkdeps)|Manages dependencies on the AWS CDK.
-[awscdk.AwsCdkDepsJava](#projen-awscdk-awscdkdepsjava)|Manages dependencies on the AWS CDK for Node.js projects.
+[awscdk.AwsCdkDepsJava](#projen-awscdk-awscdkdepsjava)|Manages dependencies on the AWS CDK for Java projects.
 [awscdk.AwsCdkDepsJs](#projen-awscdk-awscdkdepsjs)|Manages dependencies on the AWS CDK for Node.js projects.
 [awscdk.AwsCdkJavaApp](#projen-awscdk-awscdkjavaapp)|AWS CDK app in Java.
 [awscdk.AwsCdkTypeScriptApp](#projen-awscdk-awscdktypescriptapp)|AWS CDK app in TypeScript.